daniel-abbott/dan-quakespasm/README.md

     * Texture filter setting (GL_NEAREST, etc)
     * Anisotropy slider (the slider is currently busted, so just prints current cvar on the right)
 	* Particle rendering mode, can switch between None, Smooth, and Classic styles.
+	* Interpolation switch, can enable/disable animation and movement interpolation (one setting)
+		* Has 3 modes, the second uses an interpolation ignore list to skip animations like flames.

 You'll probably see some questionable C, I'm still new to the language (and to Quake's way of doing things).
 Feel free to open issues for anything that just looks awful/dangerous.